Skip to content

 • The Golden Standard: Implementation of the 36-Inch Rule for primary traffic arteries.

-• Transition Logic: Managing the intersection of functional zones using Zonal Transition Math.
+• Transition Logic: Managing the intersection of functional zones using Zonal Transition Math, particularly where dining pull-back space overlaps with circulation paths — a constraint examined structurally in the Dining Engineering Series Hub.

 5. Sightlines & Perception: The Visual Horizon